Coalesce is a collage series that explores themes of identity, displacement and assimilation, through the eyes of two designers.

 When Preethi walks the streets of India and is surrounded by women dressed in colourful salwar kameezes, sarees, printed skirts, kurtis, and various other beautiful garments, it may also be noticed that very rarely are they mere solid colours.
 Often, the surface of the garment is either embellished or printed over with the most delicate floral patterns and motifs.
 Different patterns using similar styles can also be found on other fabrics used all over India.
 Of course, she chooses to only wear these garments whenever she visits India, her Western clothing forgotten in the depths of her suitcases.
 When she’s back, she endlessly awaits opportunities to wear them again.

-Smoke rising from glowing incenses, food offerings and hand clasped together are some of the images that come to mind when giving our prayers in the Chinese culture.
+Smoke rising from glowing incenses, food offerings and hands clasped together are some of the images that come to mind when giving our prayers in the Chinese culture.
 When praying to the dead, one bring fruits (mostly apples and oranges), bao (steamed buns), and pour cups of tea and liquor for them to enjoy, while leaving a glowing incense that will continue to glow long after we depart.

 The act of lighting a lamp and the chanting of prayers are immensely significant to those who practice Hinduism.
 Flowers tied together with string to form small garlands are offered to the Gods and then handed back, which are then tied with the strands of women’s hair after receiving blessings.